 Reasons to upgrade C++ code

-If a legacy application is running satisfactorily, in a secure environment, and is not under active development, then there might not be much incentive to upgrade it.
-However, if an application requires ongoing maintenance, or new feature development including performance or security improvements, then you might consider upgrading the code for any of the following reasons:
+If a legacy application is running satisfactorily, in a secure environment, and isn't under active development, there might not be much incentive to upgrade it.
+However, consider an upgrade in these cases: Your application requires ongoing maintenance.
+Or, you're doing new feature development, or making performance or security improvements.
+An upgrade brings these benefits:

-The same code can run faster due to improved compiler optimizations.
+The same code can run faster, because we've improved compiler optimizations.

-Modern C++ features and programming practices eliminate many common causes of bugs and is far easier to maintain that older C-style idioms.
+Modern C++ features and programming practices eliminate many common causes of bugs, and produce code that's far easier to maintain than older C-style idioms.

-Build times are significantly faster, due to performance improvements in the compiler and linker.
+Build times are faster, because of performance improvements in the compiler and linker.

 Better standards conformance.
-The /permissive- compiler option enables you to identify code that was formerly allowed by the Microsoft C++ compiler but does not conform to the current C++ standard.
+The /permissive- compiler option helps you identify code that doesn't conform to the current C++ standard.

 Multitargeting vs. upgrading

-If upgrading your code base to a new toolset is not an option, you can still use a recent version of Visual Studio to build and edit projects that compile with older toolsets and libraries.
-In Visual Studio 2019 you can take advantage of features such as:
+Perhaps upgrading your code base to a new toolset isn't an option for you.
+You can still use the latest Visual Studio to build and edit projects that use older toolsets and libraries.
+In Visual Studio 2019, you can take advantage of features such as:

 modern static analysis tools, including the C++ Core Guidelines checkers and Clang-Tidy, to help identify potential problems in your source code.